StefanoAnzolut/business-guide/source/api/apicreate.rst

 - Click the gearwheel icon on the right of the key, and a window with 3 options will open:

-•	**Add description**
-If your company has several API keys in use, a short and meaningful description will work best.
-Think of what the keys is being used for or for what tool, when adding a description.
-Example: Testing OneDrive integration
+•	**Add description**: A short and meaningful description will work best if your company has several API keys in use.
+When adding a description, think of what the key is used for or what tool. **Example:** Testing OneDrive integration

-•	**Reset API key**
-Resetting is irreversible and will disable all the existing integrations with this key until the new API key is in place.
+•	**Reset API key**: Resetting is irreversible and will disable all the existing integrations with this key until the new API key is in place.
 Clicking **Reset API key** will generate a new key.

-•	**Delete API key**
-Deleting will remove all existing integrations irreversibly.
+•	**Delete API key**: Deleting will remove all existing integrations irreversibly.

 .. image:: manage_api_key.png